 Before getting into this detailed guide, here are a few things to know:

 - Restaurants marked with a star (★) are 100% dedicated gluten-free restaurants!

 - All the restaurants listed here are certified by the Italian Celiac Association (AIC), which means they are trained and monitored periodically by AIC and follow AIC rules for preparing safe, gluten-free food

 - If possible, avoid going to Rome or Italy during August, as many Italians go on vacation and many of the restaurants will close for 2 weeks or more, including the ones listed here.

 Insider tip: Don’t want to risk getting sick or having to worry about possible cross-contamination while eating out in Rome?
 Then eat at only 100% dedicated gluten-free restaurants in Rome.
 How?
-With our new ebook you’ll have access to over 50 dedicated gluten-free establishments including restaurants, bakeries, gelaterias, ice cream shops and supermarkets for just $9!
-That’s cheaper than one gluten-free meal!
+With our new ebook you’ll have access to over 50 dedicated gluten-free establishments including restaurants, bakeries, gelaterias, ice cream shops and supermarkets for less than the price of a gluten-free meal!

 Table of Contents

 Gluten-Free Restaurants in Rome

 In Rome’s most romantic neighborhood, the Trastevere district, you’ll find a celiac’s paradise, Mama Eat!
 With an entire menu that can be made gluten-free (that’s over 8 pages we are talking about), a separate dedicated kitchen, gluten-free meals that come out in transparent plates to avoid cross-contamination and an extremely knowledgeable staff, how could a celiac like myself not feel like a kid in a candy store.